apawloski/picks/README.md

 # Winners and Losers Scoreboard 2021

 This is the code that makes https://picks.apawl.com.
 It scrapes the EPSPN site and applies the +1/-2 scoring scheme.
+It replaces the old by-hand scoring system that was done once a week.

 ## How it works